viklund/FEGA-onboarding/CONTRIBUTING.md

 To request changes to FEGA onboarding materials, follow the steps below:

 1. **Gather information** for the requested change.
 There are two main types of requests: (1) for updates to existing materials and (2) for addition of new materials.
-To request either type of change, the following pieces of information are required (use this GH issue template):
+To request either type of change, the following pieces of information are required:

     1. The website URL or GitHub repository path of the page where the requested update/new material is to be located
     1. The requested update/new materials, including as much detail as possible